with

 This problem is greatly reduced or eliminated by:

-Using very thin epoxy, the "West System" roller covers, and by not "over rolling the surface".
-Roll the resin on slowly and don't roll back and forth briskly.
+Roll the resin on slowly in one direction and on the cloth bias to remove wrinkles.
+Don't roll back and forth briskly trying to work the resin into the cloth.
+Give epoxy time to absorb into the fiberglass cloth.
 Follow up fill coats with a foam brush "Tip -off" which will eliminate air bubbles and smooth out drips and runs.

 I start my wet-out in the center of the hull or deck and apply the resin with a roller toward one stem.
 Roll on the bias (diagonal) of the cloth to smooth out any wrinkles.
 Then go back to the middle and work toward the other stem.
 Then squeegee the excess resin off the first half and then the other half.
 If you start at one stem end, you will be pushing any wrinkles the whole length of the boat and can have problems.